-Many professionals or experts working in the healthcare IT industry, policy specialists and new industry stakeholders continue to investigate into the 1,473-page proposed “rule” released by the CMS or Centers for Medicare and Medicaid Services in July 2018 that provides updates on the OPP or Quality Payment Program and Physician Fee Schedule.
+Many professionals or experts working in the healthcare IT industry, policy specialists, and new industry stakeholders continue to investigate into the 1,473-page proposed “rule” released by the CMS or Centers for Medicare and Medicaid Services in July 2018 that provides updates on the OPP or Quality Payment Program and Physician Fee Schedule.
 This new update also summarizes the Medicare Incentive-based Payment Program (MIPS) and Advanced Payment Models.

-Where we Stand on Healthcare Spending?
+Where did we stand on Healthcare Spending?

-An investigation comparing health care spending, prices, utilization, and healthcare results across 13 high-income nations shows that in 2013 to 2016, the United States spent far more on healthcare than the mentioned high net worth countries, Despite this, Americans had poor health care outcomes, which also includes shorter life expectancy along with high rate of chronic conditions.
+An investigation comparing health care spending, prices, utilization, and healthcare results across 13 high-income nations shows that in 2013 to 2016, the United States spent far more on healthcare than the mentioned high net worth countries, Despite this, Americans had poor health care outcomes, which also includes shorter life expectancy along with the high rate of chronic conditions.

 As an assessment, the US spends 17.1% of the gross national product on healthcare, but the United Kingdom spends 8.5% with the same healthcare outcomes.
 This model of higher spending with bad outcomes is not justifiable.

 Each year, the federal government relies on the Sustainable Growth Rate to keep costs low.
 Every passing year as the spending increased, resulting in the formation of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) that stirred the focus from ‘fee-for-service’ to ‘value-based payments.’

 However, this transformation has both proponents and detractors.
 But most importantly, it makes sense that to be the best guardian of healthcare dollars, physicians and healthcare units must focus on providing the best care to our patients at the lowest cost.
 The ‘value’ of your work is publicly reported and appreciated by patients as well as payers.